carolinehanaa/Group_CYOA/README.md

-Caroline Hana
-Amardeep Mann
-Jasmine Leek
+Amar Mann, Caroline Hana, Jasmine Leek
-11-01-2022
-CYOA html - An adventure about a horse!
+3 nov 2022
+Group CYOA with Styles
+This is a Choose Your Own Adventure story using HTML/CSS